 Imagine a debate between Aristides de Sousa Mendes and Breckinridge Long.
 Give 3 arguments for each side of the debate and evaluate the successes/failures of these positions.

 Dig even deeper...

 What can be learned from the film about how we respond to the refugee crisis today?

-What are some examples of refugees fleeing for fear of persecution?
+What are other examples of refugees fleeing for fear of persecution?

 Download a map of Europe.
 Indicate the route from Brussels, Belgium to Lisbon, Portugal.